 Valuation allowance is provided against deferred tax assets when the Group determines that it is more-likely-than-not that the deferred tax assets will not be utilized in the future.
 The Group considers positive and negative evidence to determine whether some portion or all of the deferred tax assets will be more-likely-than-not realized.
 This assessment considers, among other matters, the nature, frequency and severity of recent losses and forecasts of future profitability.
 These assumptions require significant judgment and the forecasts of future taxable income are consistent with the plans and estimates the Group is using to manage the underlying businesses.
 Valuation allowances are established for deferred tax assets based on a more likely than not threshold.
 The Group's ability to realize deferred tax assets depends on its ability to generate sufficient taxable income within the carry forward periods provided for in the tax law.
-The Group has provided a full valuation allowance for the deferred tax assets as of December 31, 2018, 2019 and 2020, as management is not able to conclude that the future realization of those net operating loss carry forwards and other deferred tax assets are more likely than not.
+The Group has provided a full valuation allowance for the deferred tax assets as of December 31, 2019, 2020 and 2021, as management is not able to conclude that the future realization of those net operating loss carries forwards and other deferred tax assets are more likely than not.
 The statutory rate of 15% to 25%, depending on which entity, was applied when calculating deferred tax assets.

-As of December 31, 2018, 2019 and 2020, the Group had net operating loss carryforwards of approximately US\$44,015 thousands and US\$45,712 thousands and US\$61,257 thousands respectively, which arose from the subsidiaries and VIE established in Hong Kong and PRC.
-As of December 31, 2018, 2019 and 2020, the Group does not believe that sufficient positive evidence exists to conclude that the recoverability of deferred tax assets is more likely than not to be realized.
+As of December 31, 2019, 2020 and 2021, the Group had net operating loss carryforwards of approximately US\$45,712 thousands and US\$61,257 thousands and US\$100,986 thousands respectively, which arose from the subsidiaries and VIE established in Hong Kong and PRC.
+As of December 31, 2019, 2020 and 2021, the Group does not believe that sufficient positive evidence exists to conclude that the recoverability of deferred tax assets is more likely than not to be realized.
 Consequently, the Group has provided full valuation allowance on the related deferred tax assets.

 According to the Circular of relevant governmental regulatory authorities of Taxation on Extending the Loss Carry-over Period of High-tech Enterprises and High-tech SMEs (Cai Shui [2018] No. 76), from January 1, 2018, the enterprises that have the qualifications of high-tech enterprises or high-tech SMEs will be able to make up for the losses that have not been completed in the previous five years before the qualification year.
 The longest carry-over period is extended from 5 years to 10 years.
-As of December 31, 2020, the net operating loss carry forwards arose from Shenzhen uCloudlink Technology Limited and Shenzhen uCloudlink will expire during the period from 2025 to 2029, if unused.
+As of December 31, 2021, the net operating loss carry forwards arose from Shenzhen Ucloudlink Technology Limited and Shenzhen uCloudlink will expire during the period from 2026 to 2030, if unused.